[Skip to Content]

 You might have other kids awaiting the arrival of this newest family member.
 Or you may be dealing with a pet who's wondering what's suddenly drawn everyone's attention.
 And the expectations of new grandparents, competitive siblings, or friends can also make the homecoming stressful.

-Your baby's first extended crying period at home will be difficult.
+Your baby's first extended crying period at home can be tough.
 Remember: young babies typically cry for 1 to 5 hours within a 24-hour period, and can't always be calmed.
 Crying usually decreases gradually after the first several weeks.
-Although it may seem impossible now, in a few months it will be difficult to recall your baby's seemingly endless crying episodes.

 The Home Front